ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 ![The Installation complete page](/images/installer/installation-complete.jpeg)

-When you restart, you will be prompted to remove your USB flash drive from the device.
+When you restart, Ubuntu asks you to remove your USB flash drive from the device.
 Once you’ve done this, press {guilabel}`Enter`.

 ![The Remove the installation medium prompt](/images/installer/remove-the-installation-medium.png)